'PTI and army keeping Pakistan together,' Imran Khan says in Jhelum jalsa

 The PTI chairman said when "cherry blossom" was placed as the prime minister, the nation "rose" against that government.

-Taking a jibe at PML-N chief Maulana Fazlur Rehman, Khan said that he was of the view that his party would take up a ministry related to education.
+Taking a jibe at JUI-F chief Maulana Fazlur Rehman, Khan said that he was of the view that his party would take up a ministry related to education.

 "But [his party] took up the ministry of communications which develops streets and highways — and through it, they will make [illicit] money," Khan said, as he referred to Maulana Asad Mehmood, who is Fazl's son and the minister of communications.